kulics/koral/book-en/document.md

 ### Inheritance
 If we want to define a new structure and fully inherit all the properties of a structure, we can use the inheritance syntax to declare properties without identifiers in the definition.
-If you want to override the properties of the original structure, you can add the parent identifier after the structure parameter of the structure function.
+If you want to override the properties of the original structure, you can add the parent identifier front the structure parameter of the structure function.

 E.g:
 ```